 NEW SECTION.
 Sec.
-12. (1) Nothing in this act prevents the release of public information in the following circumstances:
+11. (1) Nothing in this act prevents the release of public information in the following circumstances:

-(a) The information is released to a governmental body, including the state's area agencies on aging, and the recipient agrees to protect the confidentiality of the information;

-(b) The information concerns individuals who have been accused of or disciplined for abuse, neglect, exploitation, abandonment, or other acts involving the victimization of individuals or other professional misconduct;

-(c) The information is released as part of a judicial or quasijudicial proceeding and subject to a court's order protecting the confidentiality of the information and allowing the information to be used solely in that proceeding;

-(d) The information about public employees who are represented by a collective bargaining representative certified or recognized as the exclusive bargaining representative under state law is being provided to such representative;
+- (a) The information is released to a governmental body, including the state's area agencies on aging, and the recipient agrees to protect the confidentiality of the information; - (b) The information concerns individuals who have been accused of or disciplined for abuse, neglect, exploitation, abandonment, or other acts involving the victimization of individuals or other professional misconduct; - (c) The information is being released as part of a judicial or quasi-judicial proceeding and subject to a court's order protecting the confidentiality of the information and allowing the information to be used solely in that proceeding; - (d) The information is being provided to a representative certified or recognized under RCW 41.56.080; - (e) The information is being provided as necessary for the provision of fringe benefits to public employees, and the recipient agrees to protect the confidentiality of the information; - (f) The disclosure is required by federal law;

-(e) The information about public employees who are not currently represented by a collective bargaining representative is being provided to an entity that has been certified or recognized as an exclusive collective bargaining representative for public employees under state law;

-(f) The information is released as necessary for the provision of fringe benefits to public employees, and the recipient agrees to protect the confidentiality of the information;

-(g) The disclosure is required by federal law;

-(h) The disclosure is required by a contract between the state and a third party, and the recipient agrees to protect the confidentiality of the information;

-(i) The information is released to a person or entity under contract with the state to manage, administer, or provide services to vulnerable residents, or under contract with the state to engage in research or analysis about state services for vulnerable residents, and the recipient agrees to protect the confidentiality of the information; or

-(j) Information about a specific public employee or employees is released to a bona fide news organization that requests such information to conduct an investigation into, or report on, the actions of such specific public employee or employees.

-(2) Nothing in this act prevents an agency from providing contact information for the purposes of RCW 74.39A.056(3) and RCW 74.39A.250.

-(3) Nothing in this act prevents an agency from confirming the licensing or certification status of a caregiver on an individual basis to allow consumers to verify the licensing or certification status of an individual caregiver.
+- (g) The disclosure is required by a contract between the state and a third party, and the recipient agrees to protect the confidentiality of the information; - (h) The information is released to a person or entity under contract with the state to manage, administer, or provide services to vulnerable residents, or under contract with the state to engage in research or analysis about state services for vulnerable residents, and the recipient agrees to protect the confidentiality of the information; or - (i) Information about a specific public employee or employees is released to a bona fide news organization that requests such information to conduct an investigation into, or report on, the actions of such specific public employee or employees. - (2) Nothing in this act prevents an agency from providing contact information for the purposes of RCW 74.39A.056(3) and RCW 74.39A.250. - (3) Nothing in this act prevents an agency from confirming the licensing or certification status of a caregiver on an individual basis to allow consumers to verify the licensing or certification status of an individual caregiver.

 NEW SECTION.
 Sec.
-13. This act shall be liberally construed to promote the public policy of protecting seniors, vulnerable individuals, and public employees from identity theft, consumer fraud, and other forms of victimization.
+12. This act shall be liberally construed to promote the public policy of protecting seniors and vulnerable individuals from identity theft, consumer fraud, and other forms of victimization.

 NEW SECTION.
 Sec.
-14. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.
+13. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.